hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was released to the Sandbox or Production.

 ---
+### 24 January 2024

+The following change is now available in Sandbox:

+#### self-assessment-test-support-api

+SubmittedOn details within an ITSA status details array must be unique.
+The error below is returned if this condition is not met.
+ * DUPLICATE_SUBMITTED_ON

 ### 23 January 2024

 The following change is now available in Sandbox: